Academy for Co-Teaching and Collaboration

-St. Cloud State University has created, implemented and researched a new approach to student teaching utilizing a co-teaching model.
-This innovative work was originally undertaken through a U.S. Department of Education Teacher Quality Enhancement Partnership Grant for $5 Million awarded in 2003.
+St. Cloud State has created, implemented and researched a new approach to student teaching utilizing a co-teaching model.
+This innovative work was originally undertaken through a U.S. Department of Education Teacher Quality Enhancement Partnership Grant for $5 million awarded in 2003.

 What is co-teaching?

 Co-teaching is defined as two teachers working together with groups of students and sharing the planning, organization, delivery and assessment of instruction and physical space.

 What co-teaching is NOT

 - Simply dividing the tasks and responsibilities among two people.

 - One person teaching one subject followed by another who teaches a different subject

 - One person teaching one subject while another person prepares instructional materials at the Xerox machine or corrects student papers in the teachers’ lounge

 - One person teaching while the other sits and watches